OTCompa/ZoneFbx/README.md

 - `-b`    Disables texture baking
 - `-j`    Exports all relevant LGB/SGB files as JSON for debugging purposes
 - `-i`    Allows light sources to be included in the final export
+- `-m`    Exports a material map for json

 https://streamable.com/tjg45n